 If this is critical problem for what you are doing with compressed air, then you will want to add a coalescing filter downstream of your compressor, and as close to the point of use as possible, to remove oil from the air stream.

-To increase the life of the coalescent element in the oil-removing filter, ensure that you install a 5 Micron general purpose compressed air filter upstream from the coalescent unit.
-This will remove free water and larger (relatively speaking) particulates from the air stream, freeing the coalescent element to work on oil removal and helping this more expensive filter element to last longer between changes.
+To increase the life of the coalescent element in the oil-removing filter, install a 5 Micron general purpose compressed air filter upstream from the coalescent filter.
+This general purpose filter will remove free water and larger (relatively speaking) particulates from the air stream, freeing the coalescent element to work on oil removal and helping this more expensive filter element to last longer between changes.